marquee/static-sdk/docs/CLI.md

 # CLI

-The SDK’s CLI provides a `marqueestatic` command for executing builds, a development server, and deploys.
+The SDK’s CLI provides a `proof` command for executing builds, a development server, and deploys.
 It is installed local to the project.
 For convenience, projects usually alias common commands and options using the npm scripts feature in their `package.json`.

 Typical aliases:

-* `npm run develop`: `npm install && ./node_modules/.bin/marqueestatic develop --verbose --use-cache`
+* `npm run develop`: `npm install && proof develop --verbose --use-cache`
-* `npm run deploy`: `git push origin master && git push marquee master`
+* `npm run deploy`: `git push origin master && git push proof master`
-* `npm run deploy:staging`: `npm install && ./node_modules/.bin/marqueestatic deploy --configuration staging`
+* `npm run deploy:staging`: `npm install && proof deploy --configuration staging`

 Note: the `deploy` command uses a git push.
 Projects SHOULD NOT be deployed to production from a local copy if the local branch diverges from the repository